The Hyperlocal Documentary

 I recorded all of the meetings and streamed them on line.
 I also uploaded key story elements such as “The Eviction of Sammy and Joan” for the purpose of advocacy, and density studies, and civic debates such as the raucus Housing Debate of 2011 which pitted NPA councillor Susan Anton against Mayor Gregor Robertson against Occupy Vancouver.
 In 2014 I uploaded a lecture by Dr. Wendy Sarkissian titled Densification Wars dealing with the increasing discontent of communities with their civic governments.

-TODAY there is a feature documentary to complete, titled “Champions of Little Mountain.”
+TODAY there is a feature documentary to complete, in 2018 titled “Champions of Little Mountain.”
 You can view the trailer here.